Here we’ll guide you through building a simple race to get you comfortable with how Zone4 Timing works.

 - Changes made to a racers information here will not be reflected in the registration system.

 On the Racers page you also have the ability to generate reports.
 For example, if your event is giving out T-shirts and you want an overview of the sizes racers ordered, you can generate a T-shirt report.
 We will not be covering that in detail here, but if you want more info click here.

 This section gives you a whole bunch of features that may be useful for your race.
 The two features that are used the most are Calculate Ages (used to calculate ages based off of DOB) and Manage Data Fields.
 Today we will only look at Manage data fields, so select this option.

-Here you will see all the racer fields that were imported from your registration.
+Here you will see a list of all the racer fields that were imported from your registration.
 If you select the Edit button you will be able to change the Field Name and Data Type.